bmcgauley/AI_PROJECT_MANAGEMENT/TASK.md

 - [ ] Fix WebSocket connection state handling to prevent "Cannot call send once a close message has been sent" errors (May 7, 2025)
 - [ ] Update Ollama URL configuration to prioritize Docker host address when Ollama runs in Docker (May 7, 2025)
 - [ ] Implement proper connection retry mechanism for Docker-hosted Ollama (May 7, 2025)
+- [ ] Create comprehensive tests for cross-platform functionality (May 6, 2025)
+- [ ] Document platform-specific installation requirements in README.md (May 6, 2025)

 ## Future Tasks
 1. Performance optimization